The SpaceX IPO: Is It a Space or an AI Company? (Part 3: A Close Reading)

 Starlink subscriber mix.
 Iridium and EchoStar disclose subscriber composition (commercial versus government, for instance).
 SpaceX discloses only a single Starlink subscriber number.
 The mix among consumer broadband, enterprise, government Starshield, and Mobile is unclear.
 The direction is genuinely ambiguous: an enterprise-heavy mix would flatter ARPU and margin; a consumer-heavy mix would suggest the $66 ARPU is increasingly residential and increasingly price-sensitive.

 Starlink churn.
-Iridium and EchoStar disclose net subscriber change each period.
-SpaceX discloses only ending balance.
+EchoStar sufficient subscriber metrics each period that let you back into churn, whereas SpaceX discloses only ending balance.
 For a business with rapidly declining ARPU, churn disclosure would clarify whether the subscriber growth is healthy or whether the gross adds are partly offsetting departing customers.
 The likely direction is unflattering.

 Subscriber acquisition cost and terminal subsidy.
 EchoStar discloses subscriber acquisition costs of $195 million in FY2024, implying approximately $240 per gross add.
 Starlink kits are subsidized in many international markets, but the magnitude is invisible in the S-1.
 The likely direction is unflattering: aggressive international subsidies imply long payback periods at the $66 ARPU level.